2020 New Mexico House of Representatives election

-The 2020 New Mexico House of Representatives elections took place on November 3, 2020 as part of the biennial United States elections.
+The 2020 New Mexico House of Representatives election took place on November 3, 2020, as part of the biennial United States elections.
 All the seats in the New Mexico House of Representatives were up for election.
 The previous election was held in 2018.

 Primary elections were held on June 3, alongside the 2020 New Mexico Democratic presidential primary.

-Summary of results
+Results

 Closest races

 Seats where the margin of victory was under 10%: